lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 2. **

-1\.The pleasure of talking to God.
+1\.
+The pleasure of talking to God.
 "Sing, "etc.; making melody in the heart.

-2\.The duty of talking of God.
-"Talk ye, "etc. *G.R.*
+2\.
+The duty of talking of God.
+"Talk ye, "etc. *G. R.*

 **Verse 2.** The Christian's table talk.

 **Verse 3. **

-1\.Those who find: or—"glory ye, "etc.
+1\.
+Those who find: or—"glory ye, "etc.

-2\.Those who seek: or—"rejoice."
+2\.
+Those who seek: or—"rejoice."

 **Verse 3** (second clause).
 Let the seeker rejoice that there is such a God to seek, that he invites us to seek, that he moves us to seek, enables us to seek, and promises to be found of us.
 The tendency of the seeker is to despond, but there are many grounds of comfort.

 **Verse 4.** How can we seek the Lord's strength?

-1\.By desiring to be subject to it.
+1\.
+By desiring to be subject to it.

-2\.By being supported by it.
+2\.
+By being supported by it.

-3\.By being equipped with it for service.
+3\.
+By being equipped with it for service.

-4\.By seeing its results upon others.
+4\.
+By seeing its results upon others.

 **Verse 4.** Threefold seeking.

-1\.The Lord for mercy.
+1\.
+The Lord for mercy.

-2\.His strength for service.
+2\.
+His strength for service.

-3\.His face for happiness. *A.G.
-Brown.*
+3\.
+His face for happiness. *A. G. Brown.*

 **Verse 4** (last clause).
 Seeking the Lord the perpetual occupation of a believer.

 **Verse 5.** Themes for memory.

-1\.What God has done.
+1\.
+What God has done.

-2\.What he has said.
+2\.
+What he has said.

 **Verse 5.** Our memory and God's memory.
 "Remember."
 "He hath remembered."